Witches of East End (TV series)

 Witches of East End is an American television series based on the 2011 novel of the same name by Melissa de la Cruz.
 The series premiered on Lifetime on October 6, 2013, and ended on October 5, 2014, after two seasons.
 Set in the fictional seaside town of East End, it follows the lives of a family of witches – Joanna Beauchamp (Julia Ormond) and her two grown-up daughters, Freya Beauchamp (Jenna Dewan) and Ingrid Beauchamp (Rachel Boston), as well as her sister Wendy Beauchamp (Mädchen Amick).

 On November 22, 2013, Lifetime renewed Witches of East End for a second season to consist of 13 episodes, which premiered on July 6, 2014.
 On November 4, 2014, Lifetime cancelled Witches of East End after a decline in ratings during the second season.
 The series finale aired on October 5, 2014.

 Overview

-The series stars Julia Ormond as lead character Joanna Beauchamp, a witch and mother of Freya Beauchamp (Jenna Dewan) and Ingrid Beauchamp (Rachel Boston), who are part of the next generation of witches.
+The series stars Julia Ormond as Joanna Beauchamp, a witch and mother of Freya Beauchamp (Jenna Dewan) and Ingrid Beauchamp (Rachel Boston), who are part of the next generation of witches.
 Mädchen Amick co-stars as Joanna's mischievous witch sister Wendy Beauchamp.
 The series is loosely based on the book's plot, with one change being that Freya and Ingrid are initially unaware of their magical powers.